-Engineering workshops are common in small and medium-sized businesses across the country.
-The machines in such workshops perform a large range of tasks.
-These include welding, sawing, guillotining, grinding, drilling, painting, radiography and bending.
+Engineering workshops are common in businesses all over the UK.
+The machines in such workshops are used for a large range of tasks.
+These include welding, sawing, cutting, grinding, drilling, painting, radiography and bending.
 There can be many risks associated with carrying out these activities.
 Making sure good workshop health and safety practices are followed is vital.

-- Make the local HSE (Health and Safety Executive) inspector aware that the premises are an engineering workshop
+- Make the local HSE (Health and Safety Executive) inspector aware that your workplace is an engineering workshop.

-- Notify the authorities of certain injuries, events and occupational diseases
+- Notify the authorities of any injuries, adverse events and occupational diseases.

-- Make staff aware of anything that may affect health and safety
+- Make staff aware of any risks that may affect health and safety.

 - Make staff aware of any health and safety information and training